Current & Upcoming Events

 While many artists dream of achieving such recognition, few reach the heights they aspire to.
 Through it all, Kelvin has remained humble and deeply connected to his original calling.
 This evening offers a unique opportunity to ask questions, hear about his journey, and spend time with an extraordinary artist in a relaxed and welcoming setting.

-Kelvin Okafor: Drawing in the Gallery
+Artist In Action: Kelvin Okafor - Drawing in the Gallery

 29th, 30th April & 1st May (Wed-Fri) 1-3pm